-2. What vaccinations -- if any -- has your pet received?
+2. What vaccinations — if any — have your pet received?

 3. Has your pet ever had a serious health issue or surgery?

-4. Have you ever travelled outside of the area with your pet?
+4. Have you ever traveled outside of the area with your pet?

 5. Are there any other pets in the house?

-6. What medications -- if any -- is your pet taking?
+6. What veterinary medicines — if any — is your pet taking?

-7. What kind of food does your pet eat?
+7. What kind of pet food does your pet eat?

 8. How much does your pet eat?
 Have there been any changes to their appetite?

 9. How much does your pet drink?
-Have their been any changes to their thirst?
+Have there been any changes to their thirst?

-10. How are you pet’s bathroom habits?
+10. How are your pet’s bathroom habits?
 Are they having accidents, urinating more than usual, less than usual, is their feces normal, etc.?